dlab-projects/collaboratool-archive/bsd2/README.md

 for this, and more recently, Philip Stark (Stats chair) suggested that he was interested in this.

-This will be a collaboration with folks like @aculich, @fperez,
-@BagOfMostlyWater, @paciorek, and Josh Bloom.
+This will be a collaboration with folks like Aaron Culich (@aculich), Fernando Perez (@fperez), Ryan Lovett (@BagOfMostlyWater), Chris Paciorek (@paciorek), and Josh Bloom.
 Here, I'll summarize what others have requested.
 I'll offer my own input in a comment below.

 And suggested the following basic requirements (edited by me):